 Veterinarians recognize three forms of Addison’s disease:

 Typical (Primary adrenal form):

-In the majority of pets that develop Addison’s disease, their problem is destruction or loss of the cells that produce cortisol and aldosterone in their adrenal gland cortex (AZF cells in the zona fasciculata). (ref) In these pets, their immune system has mistakenly identified these cells as foreign to the pet’s body – seen as something that shouldn’t be there that needs to be destroyed.
+In the majority of pets that develop Addison’s disease, their problem is destruction or loss of the cells that produce cortisol and aldosterone in their adrenal gland cortex (AZF cells in the zona fasciculata).
+In these pets, their immune system has mistakenly identified these cells as foreign to the pet’s body – seen as something that shouldn’t be there that needs to be destroyed.
 This is what occurs in all autoimmune diseases.
-You can read all about autoimmune diseases in general here In dogs, over-vaccination can be one of the causes. (ref)
+In dogs, some veterinarians believe that over-vaccination might be one of the causes of autoimmune disease. ( read here )

 Secondary (Pituitary form):